+What Are 5 Shoulder Symptoms You Should Not Ignore?
+JOI has the answer for you in this article.
 You like to work out and stay active, but sometimes shoulder pain gets in the way.
 How are you supposed to know when it is time to see a doctor?
 There are 5 shoulder symptoms that the Jacksonville Orthopaedic Institute has identified that you should not ignore.

 The key to the treatment of shoulder injuries is early intervention.
 Oftentimes, patients wait too long to get evaluated for their condition and the injury progresses quickly.
+That's why its important to understand the 5 shoulder symptoms you should not ignore.
 If caught early enough, shoulder pain may be treated with physical therapy, pain management, and exercise.

 The experts at the Jacksonville Orthopaedic Institute (JOI) specialize in all of types of shoulder conditions and can help you get on the road to recovery.
 We have orthopedic physicians who specialize in shoulder diagnosis and treatment at all seven of our clinical locations.
 Our physicians have years of experience and the latest diagnostic technology to diagnose the condition causing your shoulder pain.
 Once the condition is identified, your physician will develop a treatment plan tailored to your needs.
 Treatments can include physical or occupational therapy, home exercise programs, postural awareness, injections and pain management, medications, laser treatment, acupuncture and surgical intervention.

 The shoulder is a very unique joint and is one of the most frequently injured joints of the body.
 A contributing factor to this is the fact that the shoulder has three planes of motion to provide a high level of function.
 This degree of mobility creates a larger potential for injury.

-The main joint of the shoulder is the ball and socket shaped joint called the gleno-humeral joint.
+The main joint of the shoulder is the ball and socket joint called the glenohumeral joint.
 The ball is the head of the humerus which sits in the socket or the glenoid.
 The shoulder cartilage, known as the glenoid labrum, assists in keeping the humerus within the glenoid.
 The musculature and the ligaments of the shoulder provide motion and stability to the joint.

 The 5 shoulder symptoms can have possible indications for various shoulder pathology or other serious medical conditions.
 There are many shoulder pathologies which can be identified from the 5 symptoms:

-The JOI team believes in a full continuum of care for the treatment of the shoulder joint.
+Shoulder pain could indicate other serious medical conditions, so it is important to get advice from a skilled physician.
+Shoulder treatment in a full continuum of care for the shoulder joint is very important.
 This involves preparing our patients for a full return to their prior level of activities.
 For our athletes, our trained professionals will use protocols for a safe return to their sport.
 Our clinicians also use the Dartfish video analysis program to correct any bio-mechanical errors which might have contributed to the original injury.
 For our other patients, our clinicians will develop a program to gradually return them to normal activities.